FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

 The motor is paired with an independent brushless ESC and a dedicated receiver — meaning the ESC and receiver aren't integrated into a single combo unit.
 This matters for repairability: each component can be sourced and replaced individually rather than swapping a proprietary all-in-one module.

 The integrated 2-speed gearbox is a significant feature at this price point and scale.
-Low range is optimized for technical crawling — slow, controlled articulation over obstacles.
+Low range is optimised for technical crawling — slow, controlled articulation over obstacles.
 High range opens up for trail running and faster terrain.
 The shift is driver-controlled via the transmitter, giving you real tactical flexibility rather than a single fixed gear ratio.

 For pure rock crawling, you'll run low range almost exclusively.
 But the high-speed mode makes the Sierra S usable as a trail rig, not just a static obstacle-crawler.

-Portal Axles
+Portal axles

 The metal gears inside those portals are critical for durability.
 Plastic portal gears strip under load; metal gears don't.
 FMS specifying metal gears here is the right call.